Concern mounts for missing teenager Skye following sighting near Sheffield nature reserve

 Read More

-Officers have now shared a new CCTV image of Skye captured on CCTV on Wednesday.
+Officers have now shared the CCTV image of Skye in the hope that it jogs memories.

 She was wearing a red coat and appears to have a bag over her shoulder.